srilakshmikanthanp/libfiglet/README.md

 ### Installation

-This is header only library so just take `Figlet.hpp` and use.
+This is header only library so just take `libfiglet.hpp` and use.

 <!-- USAGE EXAMPLES -->
 ## Usage